 In organizations with a highly mobile work-force using services from multiple providers, even simple questions, such as password resets or WiFi connectivity problems, become out-of-reach for an external Service Desk provider.

 Nonetheless, the walk-up support staff itself remains dependent on the organization’s sourcing partners’ and cloud service providers’ respective service desks.

 Thus, we believe this trend can only be understood in the context of multi-sourcing and cloud migrations.
-These are the same trends which call for a Service Integration and Management (SIAM) layer within the organization.
 Modern organizations need ways to orchestrate services which in turn depend on many levels of first line, second line and third line support.
 Providing end-users with the convenience of a single point of contact then becomes key.
 The on-premise Service Desk thus help large organizations in the orchestration of services from multiple vendors.

 How does this relate to your experience?
 Do you have a different interpretation of this trend?
 Would you like to compare notes?